AppiumTestDistribution/appium-interceptor-plugin/README.md

 ## Prerequisite

 1. Appium version 2.0
-2. Intercepting API requests from android requires CA certificate to be installed on to the device.
-Follow the instructions from [How to install CA certificate on android](./docs/certificate-installation.md) section and install the CA certificate.
+2. Intercepting API requests from android requires CA certificate to be installed on the device.
+Follow the instructions in [How to install CA certificate on android](./docs/certificate-installation.md) section and install the CA certificate.

 ## Installation - Server